RTIInternational/nlp/docs/README.md

-# NLP Resources

-**A collection of knowledge on NLP tasks, tools, and techniques.**

 This repo holds the output of the contributors' RTI-sponsored NLP mentorship.